wp-plugins/bm-custom-login/readme.txt

 1. Clients love finishing touches like this on web design jobs
 1. Chicks dig blokes with groovy login screens

-The plugin also inludes a psd template for creating your own login screens so it couldn't be easier.

-Finally, there is a flickr group for showing off your custom logins, or for getting inspiration for your own creations.
+There is a flickr group for showing off your custom logins, or for getting inspiration for your own creations.
 You can see it on flickr - http://www.flickr.com/groups/bm-custom-login/

 If you're in the market for a WordPress theme then you could checkout my Premium GPL WordPress themes site here: http://prothemedesign.com/